Home » Chocolate Peppermint Sourdough Cookies

 Chocolate Peppermint Sourdough Cookies

-Can you think of a more classic flavor for winter and Christmas than the chocolate and peppermint combo?
+Chocolate paired with peppermint is just about the most classic flavor combination for all winter long!
+Truthfully though, it’s even great in the summer heat as a cooling flavor (I know, maybe an unpopular opinion).
 There’s no better way to celebrate the season than to make Chocolate Peppermint Sourdough Cookies!
-They’re delicious, they have the added health benefits of sourdough, and they make amazing and beautiful handmade gifts!
+They’re delicious, they help to use up sourdough discard, and they make amazing and beautiful handmade gifts!

 Supplies